 The basic charge is payable to the RSPCA Cambridge and we use it to cover part of the cost of paying for vets to staff the clinic.
 Even though the university charges us less than a commercial rate, we do still need to pay for their services.
-Please note: we can only accept cash or cheque payments.
+We now accept card payments as well as cash or cheque..

 Charges for medicines are paid directly to the University of Cambridge vet school.
 The vet school takes cash, credit or debit card payments but cannot take cheque payments.